MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ...
 ```

-The second result is more likely to contain the EBP and ESP which may be `0x48cdffff` and `0x9a615556`.
+The second result is more likely to contain the EBP and ESP.
-We will use `0x44cdffff` (whose value is `0x00000000`), subtract 4 bytes to point to the return address `0x9a615556` to replace its value.
+We will use `0xffffcd48` (which is taken from `0xffffcd38`) as the new return address

 Replace the EIP in the script with the correct return address, we can now rerun the exploit